Hackers Attack US Blood Bank, More Than 250 Hospitals Asked to Activate Blood Shortage Protocols

 Health Care Sector Cyber Risk

-A June report by data security company SecurityScorecard pointed out that 35 percent of third-party data breaches in the United States last year affected health care organizations, “outpacing every other sector.”
+According to a June report by data security company SecurityScorecard, 35 percent of third-party data breaches in the United States last year affected health care organizations, “outpacing every other sector.”

 “The supplier ecosystem is a highly desirable target for ransomware groups.
-Attackers can infiltrate hundreds of organizations through a single vulnerability without being detected,” it said.
+Attackers can infiltrate hundreds of organizations through a single vulnerability without being detected,” SecurityScorecard said in a statement about the report.

-The comapny scored the U.S. health care industry “B+” for cybersecurity capabilities for the first half of 2024.
-While ratings were “better than expected,” the firm noted there was still room for improvement.
+The company scored the U.S. health care industry “B+” for cybersecurity capabilities for the first half of 2024.
+While ratings were “better than expected,” the firm noted that there was still room for improvement, according to the statement.

-Organizations that have a rating of B are 2.9 times more likely to be victims of data breaches than entities with an A rating.
+Organizations that have a rating of B are 2.9 times more likely to be victims of data breaches than entities with an A rating, SecurityScorecard said.

-SecurityScorecard found that app security flaws were one of the biggest vulnerabilities among health care organizations.
-With the Change Healthcare hack costing some companies $1 million a day, executives are placing more stress on cybersecurity measures, the company noted.
+The data security company found that app security flaws were one of the biggest vulnerabilities among health care organizations, according to the statement.
+With the Change Healthcare hack costing some companies $1 million a day, executives are placing more stress on cybersecurity measures, SecurityScorecard said.

 On June 10, the Biden administration announced that it had implemented measures to bolster the protection of the country’s health care ecosystem.

-The White House convened a meeting of top executives from the health care sectors in May to boost cybersecurity solutions.
+The White House convened a meeting of top executives from the health care sector in May to seek solutions to boosting cybersecurity.
 The same month, the Advanced Research Projects Agency for Health launched a program that will invest more than $50 million to create tools that can be used by IT teams to better defend hospital networks.

-Cyberattacks against the U.S. health care system jumped by 128 percent between 2022 and 2023, according to the White House.
+Cyberattacks against the U.S. health care system jumped by 128 percent from 2022 to 2023, according to the White House.
 These incidents can be especially disruptive to hospitals in the rural regions that service 60 million Americans.